 The cost of construction depends primarily on the cost of materials and labor (hard costs) and cost of architectural, engineering, permit fees and services, development fees, construction financing, and insurance (soft costs).
-Hard construction costs are the largest share of a project's total costs, accounting for over 60% for new residential development.25 Construction costs are also influenced by market demand and market-based changes in the cost of materials.
+Hard construction costs are the largest share of a project's total costs, accounting for over 60% for new residential development.
+Construction costs are also influenced by market demand and market-based changes in the cost of materials.
 The cost of construction depends on the type of unit being built and is partially determined by the quality or type of materials used to produce the unit.
-The cost of labor ranges from 14% to 40% based on several factors including housing demand, inflation-induced wage increases, the number of contractors in an area and the unionization of workers.26
+The cost of labor ranges from 14% to 40% based on several factors including housing demand, inflation-induced wage increases, the number of contractors in an area and the unionization of workers.

 According to local stakeholders in the development community, hard costs for residential construction typically start around \$400 per square foot and can average close to \$500 per square foot.
-The cost of construction is approximately \$240,000 per unit for multifamily development and \$480,000 for a single family residence.27
+Hard costs of construction are approximately \$385,000 per unit for multifamily development and \$480,000 for a single family residence.